Selling a property

 Your lawyer will prepare the sale Contract and send this, together with the deeds and initial documents, to the buyer’s lawyer.

 Your lawyer will then deal with any queries the buyer’s lawyer may wish to raise on the documentation supplied.
 This may involve taking your instructions on the enquiries raised if your lawyer is unable to answer the queries based on the information you have already supplied.

 Coffin Mew offer a free, no obligation conveyancing quote.
 Complete our conveyancing quote form at the top of this page and a member of our team will be in touch to provide a detailed quote.

 At Coffin Mew you will be supplied with your lawyer’s direct telephone number and direct email address to enable you to contact them with any queries you might have at any stage of the process.

 When selling a property you are required to complete a number of forms, the most common being the Property Information Form, Fittings and Contents Form and – if you are selling a leasehold property (commonly a flat) – a Leasehold Information Form.
 These forms will be sent to the buyer’s lawyers early on in the process.
 Your lawyer can discuss any queries you might have when completing these forms.

 Exchange and completion

 When all queries have been answered and a completion date has been agreed your lawyer will exchange contracts.
 At this point, all parties are committed to the sale.
 Your lawyer will liaise with your estate agent on completion and when the funds have been received they will instruct the estate agents to release the keys to the buyer.

-If you would like further information please contact us on 023 9238 8021 or click below to send an email.
+If you would like further information please contact us on 023 9238 8021 or fill in the enquiry form.
 Alternatively use our conveyancing quote form at the top of this page for a no obligation conveyancing quote.